zextras/reposync/README.md

 # refresh the repository every x minutes, even if not requested
   max_sync_delay: 30
 repo:
-# arbytrary name of the repository, expect 'all', which is reserved
+# arbytrary name of the repository, exept 'all', which is reserved
 # multiple repositories can be specified
   - name: my-redhat-repo
 # versions to fetch, only used for debian repositories